 Cover All Bases

 There are always unexpected expenses, and one-time costs that inevitably come up throughout the year.
-They can be home related costs, car related costs, medical costs, or some other time of costs.
+They can be home related costs, car related costs, medical costs, or some other type of costs.
 I would feel more secure knowing I can handle those costs in any given year without straining my finances, if I had a buffer built into my overall expenses.
 Since I prefer being conservative, I’ll add ~$20,000 per year as that additional buffer.
 This would bring my “all-in” total expenses to maintain a luxurious lifestyle to ~$75,000 per year.

-With this extra padding to help me sleep better at night, I would be upgraded to the highest Platinum Package of expenses.
+With this extra padding to help me sleep better at night, I would be upgraded to the highest Platinum Lifestyle Package of expenses.